 The S&P GSCI® Commodity Index (the "Index") is a product of S&P Dow Jones Indices LLC ("SPDJI"), and has been licensed for use by SSGA.
 Standard & Poor's" and S&P are registered trademarks of Standard & Poor's Financial Services LLC ("SPDJI"), and has been licensed for use by SSGA.
-Standard & Poor's" and S&P are registered trademarks of Dow Jones Trademark Holdings LLC ("Dow Jones"); and these trademarks have been licensed for use by SPDJI.
+Standard & Poor's" and S&P are registered trademarks of Standard & Poor's Financial Services LLC ("S&P"); Dow Jones" is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones"); and these trademarks have been licensed for use by SPDJI.
 S&P, S&P GSCI and S&P GSCI Commodity Index are trademarks of S&P and have been licensed for use by SPDJI.
-The set trademarks of S&P and these trademarks of the set trademark holdings LLC ("Dow Jones"); and these trademarks have been licensed for use by SPDJI.
-S&P, S&P GSCI and S&P GSCI Commodity Index are trademarks of S&P and have been licensed for use by SPDJI and its affiliates and sublicensed for certain purposes by SSGA.
-S&P GSCI commodity Index is now owned, endorsed, or approved by or associated with Goldman Sachs & Co, or its affiliated companies.
-SSGA's investment products are not sponsored, endorsed, endorsed, so SPDJI, Dow Jones, S&P, their respective affiliates, or their third party licensors and none of SPDJI, Dow Jones, S&P nor their respective affiliates or third party licensors and none of SPDJI, Dow Jones, S&P nor their respective affiliates or third party licensors makes any representation regarding the advisability of investing in such products.
+The set trademark of the set trademark is now owned, endorsed, or approved by or associated with Goldman Sachs & Co, or its affiliated companies.
+SSGA's investment products are not sponsored, endorsed, endorsed, set of set of set of set of the s